Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Threat Model

 \subsection{Attacker Model}

 The adversary is a co-located tenant whose goal is to corrupt prefix blocks so that other tenants' responses silently deviate from expected behavior---an integrity violation.
 The adversary induces bit-flip corruption in GPU DRAM via hardware fault injection, with Rowhammer~\cite{lin2025gpuhammer} as the primary demonstrated mechanism (\cref{sec:bg-rowhammer}).
-This requires no software privileges beyond those of a normal tenant and leaves model weights, application code, and API-level inputs unaffected.
+This requires no software privileges beyond a normal tenant's and leaves model weights, application code, and API-level inputs unaffected.